canonical/ubuntu-core-docs/en/build-store/reviewer-tools.md

 # Reviewer tools

-The reviewer tools are suite of tests and utilities to help you reviewing packages.
-Tests that are run by default are equivalent to store default settings.
+The reviewer tools are a suite of tests and utilities to help you reviewing packages.
+Checks that are run by default are equivalent to store default settings.

 ## Install the tools

 You first need to install the `bzr` package to fetch the source of the tools:

 ```bash
 sudo apt install bzr